 Yosemite sees the most visitors in the summer months.
-While the summer offers near-perfect weather, longer days for exploring the park, and less road or trail closures, you should also expect crowded trails, campsites, and traffic.
-Most of the waterfalls flowing in Yosemite come from snowmelt in the high country, so waterfalls may be dry or hardly running by August.
+Summer in Yosemite offers near-perfect weather, longer days for exploring the park, and less road or trail closures.
+However, you should also expect crowded trails, campsites, and traffic.
+Most of the waterfalls flowing in Yosemite come from snowmelt in the high country.
+This means waterfalls may be dry or hardly running by August.

 Fall (September through November)

 In the Fall, crowds begin to thin and temperatures begin to cool down significantly.
-Although the waterfalls have usually slowed to a trickle by late September and some road closures may occur, big leaf maples, black oaks, and other deciduous trees begin to change colors, creating an incredibly vibrant and beautiful landscape that you won’t want to miss.
+Waterfalls have usually slowed to a trickle by late September and some road closures may occur.
+However, big leaf maples, black oaks, and other deciduous trees begin to change colors.
+This creates an incredibly vibrant and beautiful landscape that you won’t want to miss.

 Winter (December through February)

-Winter may be Yosemite’s best kept secret.
+Winter may just be Yosemite’s best kept secret.
 In winter months, several road closures to higher elevation destinations result in less visitation to the park.
-However, in the winter, Yosemite Valley is transformed into a beautiful winter wonderland.
+However, in the winter, Yosemite Valley transforms into a beautiful winter wonderland.
 The Glacier Point/Badger Pass Road is also plowed to the Yosemite Ski & Snowboard Area, making it accessible for winter recreation opportunities.

 Spring (March through May)

-If you’re looking to chase waterfalls, Spring is your season.
+If you’re looking to chase waterfalls, spring is your season.
 As the weather warms, snowmelt from higher elevations cause Yosemite’s waterfalls, streams, and river to come to life.
-Spring is also a great time to see California wildflowers like poppies and baby blue-eyes, which put on a colorful display along park highways and along the foothills of the Merced River.
+Spring is also a great time to see California wildflowers like poppies and baby blue-eyes.
+These flowers put on a colorful display along park highways and along the foothills of the Merced River.